brandonbothell/popyt/README.md

 console.log(video)
 ```

-You can do the same thing with playlists and channels by replacing `Video` with either one.
+You can do the same thing with playlists, channels, and comments by replacing `Video` with either one.